vincentdephily/emlop/README.md

 Enable the [GURU](https://wiki.gentoo.org/wiki/Project:GURU) or [moltonel](https://github.com/vincentdephily/moltonel-ebuilds) overlay (install [eselect-repository](https://wiki.gentoo.org/wiki/Eselect/Repository) and run `eselect repository enable GURU`), then run `emerge emlop` as ususal.
-Ping [gentoo bug 649904](https://bugs.gentoo.org/649904) for availablility in the main portage tree.
+Work is underway for availablility in the main portage tree.

 ### Using cargo

-Install Rust using [portage](https://wiki.gentoo.org/wiki/Rust) or [rustup](https://www.rust-lang.org/en-US/install.html).
+Install Rust and using [portage](https://wiki.gentoo.org/wiki/Rust) or [rustup](https://www.rust-lang.org/en-US/install.html).
 Make sure `~/.cargo/bin/`, is in your `$PATH`.